 Laparoscopic radical prostatectomy is a minimally invasive surgical treatment for prostate cancer.
 It involves a few key hole incisions in order to remove the entire prostate.

 Laparoscopic radical prostatectomy can have the same success rate as open radical prostatectomy, given that the surgeon is highly skilled and trained in the procedure.
 When considering this type of surgery, it’s instrumental to choose a doctor that has successfully practiced LRP on hundreds of cases before.

 However, a recent study from Journal of Investigative and Clinical Urology elaborates on the fact that Robot Assisted Radical Prostatectomy has fewer complications and an improved biochemical recurrence (BCR) rate, potency rate, and continence rate than LRP.

 Radical retropubic prostatectomy is the surgical removal of prostate, seminal vesicles and vas deferens through a lower abdominal incision.
 The incision measures 8 to 10 inches in length.

 The results of cancer control in both laparoscopic and open radical prostatectomy patients is essentially identical.
 This is confirmed in major institutions across the country where this procedure is being performed on a routine basis.

 The majority of patients are discharged the day after surgery.
 However, the time of discharge is decided on a case-by-case basis.
 By the second night, over 90 percent of patients are comfortable enough to go home.

-two to three weeks.
+For open surgery, the catheter is removed aftertwo to three weeks.
 However, with a laparoscopic prostatectomy, the catheter is removed seven days after the operation.
 This is done in our office guided by X-ray to ensure the urethra is properly connected to the bladder.

 The average blood loss for this procedure is about 150cc, significantly reducing the risk of blood transfusion.